Renzo Akrosie

-Lorenzo "Renzo" Akrosie (born 12 September 1996) is a Surinamese professional footballer who plays as a midfielder for SVB Eerste Divisie club PVV and the Suriname national team.
+Lorenzo "Renzo" Akrosie (born 12 September 1996) is a Surinamese professional footballer who plays as a midfielder for Suriname Major League club PVV.

 Club career

 During the 2018–19 season with Sportvereniging Nationaal Leger (known as SNL), Akrosie scored a total of 33 goals.

 In 2019, after leaving SNL, Akrosie joined PVV.

 International career

 Akrosie's debut for Suriname came in a 4–0 friendly win against French Guiana on 18 August 2018.